solids4foam/solids4foam/tutorials/solids/linearElasticity/curvedCantilever/README.md

 ## Tutorial Aims

-- Demonstrate how to perform a solid-only analysis in s`solids4foam`;
+- Demonstrate how to perform a solid-only analysis in `solids4foam`;
-- To demonstrate solver performance under conditions in which the shear-locking phenomena can occur.
+- Examine solver performance under conditions in which the shear-locking phenomena can occur.

 ---